 The process of cancelling a meeting can also be a touchpoint.
 We’ve all received those quick emails from someone begging off the meeting.
 What a great opportunity to enter into their day with a respectful and positive, “no worries” message, and to pop them some times that may work in the future.
 You get to be gracious and still make it known you desire the meeting.
 It’s a great combo!

 The process of scheduling a follow up meeting… yes, also a touchpoint!
-You don’t have to schedule the next meeting while you’re on the phone with someone… do it a couple of days later.
+Don’t worry if you haven’t scheduled the next meeting while you’re on the phone with someone… it’s okay do it a couple of days later.
 Build the follow up into your personal process.

 In our quest for efficiency, at times it can seem like we shy away from additional interactions.
 But I would submit to you that those interactions are what actually cultivate relationship.
 Keep the conversations going!